Winners of IEC Awards to be announced on November 9; John Howard to speak on Australia, India and the future

 The Business Awards category attained a total 29 nominations for its three sub-categories: Micro Business, Small Business and Medium Business.

-The IEC awards was launched in 2011 by Narwee Media Group, the biggest Indian publishes in Australia, which publish such titles as The Indian Sun, Hello Bollywood, Indian Executive and AuZone.
+The IEC awards was launched in 2011 by The Indian Sun, the biggest Indian publisher in Australia, which publish such titles as The Indian Sun, Hello Bollywood, Indian Executive and AuZone.

 The winners are selected by a panel of experts and business leaders including Stephen Manallack, India Business Consultant and Cross-Cultural Advisor; Simon Pho, President of the Hong Kong Australia Business Association in Victoria; Vijaya Vaidyanath, Chief Executive Officer of the Yarra City Council; Lyndon Thomas Joss, Executive Director of McMillan Richardson Pty Ltd and Chair of Audit and Risk Management Committee of the Chisholm Institute of TAFE; Gaurika Kohli, National Marketing Manager at Lycamobile; and Karen Carvalho, Senior Manager at Central Equity.